bionitio-team/bionitio/rust/README.md

 # Overview

-This is a Rsut implementation of biotool.
+This is a Rust implementation of biotool.

 The program reads one or more input FASTA files.
 For each file it computes a variety of statistics, and then prints a summary of the statistics as output.